1. Before you begin

 Store a Gemini API key in Cloud Secret Manager

 - To use the Gemini API, you'll need an API key.
-Create a key in Google AI Studio.
+Visit Google AI Studio and click Create API Key.

 - App Hosting integrates with Cloud Secret Manager to allow you to store sensitive values like API keys securely: